Bossmanwasem/quest-with-wasem/README.md

 ### GM Hub configuration

 The GM Hub login page expects private environment variables so that credentials are never committed to the repository.
-Define the following secrets in your deployment environment (for local development you can add them to a `.env` file):
+Define the following secrets in your deployment environment (for local development you can add them to a `.env` file or export them in your shell):

-- `GM_HUB_USERNAME`
-- `GM_HUB_PASSWORD`
+- `GM_HUB_PASSWORD` — the password required to unlock the hub.
+- `GM_HUB_ALLOWED_IDENTIFIERS` — a comma- or newline-separated list of email addresses or usernames that are allowed to log in.
+If you only have a single identifier you can set `GM_HUB_USERNAME` instead and it will be used automatically.

-Without these values the login endpoint will respond with a temporary error message and access will be blocked.
+Both environment variable families are supported so you can keep your existing `GM_HUB_USERNAME` configuration without any changes.
+If no identifiers or password are configured the login endpoint will respond with a temporary error message and access will be blocked.

+See `.env.example` for a starter template you can copy to `.env` when running the site locally.

 ## 👀 Want to learn more?